-Token 1 is a Top Level Domain (TLD) defined by the Internet Assigned Numbers Authority (IANA)[3].
+Token 1 is a Top Level Domain (TLD) defined by the Internet Assigned Numbers Authority (IANA).[3]

-This is usually a simple choice for a Member.
-However, overseas territories require some thought.
-The recommended approach depends on the governance of the overseas territory.
-Take some French examples.
-Réunion is a French Department - it is considered part of France, it uses the Euro.
-Here, we would use the "fr" TLD.
-New Caledonia is a French overseas territory with top-level-domain of "nc".
-It has separate, devolved governance.
+It is usually fairly easy for a Member to choose a TLD.
+However, for Members' overseas territories, this may require some thought.
+The recommended approach depends on the governance structure of the overseas territory.
+For example, Réunion is a French Department; it is considered part of France, and it uses the Euro.
+Réunion would use the "fr" TLD.
+New Caledonia is a French overseas territory with a TLD of "nc" because it has a separate, devolved governance structure.
 The recommendation is to use "nc".
-All that said, it is a national decision which TLD to use.
+However, the decision of which TLD to use is made at the national level.

-Token 2 is a descriptive name for the centre and this may contain dashes (but not other special characters).
+Token 2 is a descriptive name for the centre.
+It may contain dashes, but it may not contain other special characters.

-The descriptive name should be something recognizable - not only by our community, but by other users too.
-Basing things on the web domain name is likely to ensure that centre identifiers remain unique within a particular country/territory.
-A UK example this time: the UK's National Meteorological Service is the Met Office (http://www.metoffice.gov.uk), so "metoffice" is better than "ukmo"[4].
-Using the 4-letter GTS centre identifiers (CCCC) is not recommended because people unfamiliar with the GTS do not understand them.
+The descriptive name should be something recognizable - not only by the WIS2 community, but also by other users.
+Basing the name on the web domain name is likely to ensure that centre identifiers remain unique within a particular country or territory.
+For example, the National Meteorological Service of the United Kingdom of Great Britian and Northern Ireland is the Met Office,[4] so "metoffice" is better than "ukmo".[5].
+Using a four-letter GTS centre identifier (for example, CCCC) is not recommended because those who are unfamiliar with GTS will not understand these identifiers.

 The centre identifier specification says that larger organizations operating multiple centres may wish to register separate centre-ids for each centre.
-This is good practice.
-Keeping with the UK example, Met Office operates a National Meteorological Centre (NMC), 9 DCPCs (for example, a Volcanic Ash Advisory Centre) and a WIS2 Global Service, so it is important to split them out.
+This is a good practice.
+Keeping with the UK example, the Met Office operates a National Meteorological Centre (NMC), 9 DCPCs (for example, a Volcanic Ash Advisory Centre) and a WIS2 Global Service, so it is important to separate them.
 For example:

-- uk-metoffice-nmc
+- uk-metoffice-nmc;

-- uk-metoffice-vaac
+- uk-metoffice-vaac;

-- uk-metoffice-global-cache
+- uk-metoffice-global-cache.

-Using a system name in the centre-id is not a good idea because these may change over time.
-Functional designations are longterm durable.
-Appending -test may be used to designate test WIS2 Nodes.
+It is not advisable to use a system name in the centre-id because system names may change over time.
+Functional designations are durable over the long term.
+Test WIS2 Nodes may be designated by adding "-test" to the descriptive name.

-2.6.1.3 Authentication, authorization, and access control for a WIS2 Node consider these credentials as confidential or secret.
+2.6.1.3 Authentication, authorization, and access control for a WIS2 Node

-When configuring your WIS2 Node you need to consider how it will be accessed by Global Services and data consumers.
+When configuring a WIS2 Node, it is necessary to consider how it will be accessed by Global Services and data consumers.

-Global Brokers must authenticate when they connect to the MQTT Message Broker in your WIS2 Node.
-Username and password credentials are used[5].
-When registering your WIS2 Node with the WMO Secretariat, you will need to provide these credentials.
-The WMO Secretariat will share these credentials with the Global Service operators and store them in the WIS register.
-You should not
+Global Brokers must authenticate when they connect to the MQTT Message Broker in the WIS2 Node.
+Username and password credentials are used.[6]
+When registering the WIS2 Node with the WMO Secretariat, these credentials must be provided.
+The WMO Secretariat will share the credentials with the Global Service operators and store them in the WIS register.
+These credentials should not be considered confidential or secret.

-Given that Global Brokers will republish notification messages provided by your WIS2 Node, you may decide to restrict access to the MQTT Message Broker.
-Global Brokers operate using a fixed IP address which allows you to permit them access using IP filtering[6].
-You must ensure that your MQTT Message Broker is accessible for more than one Global Broker to provide resilient transmission of notification messages to WIS2.
+Given that Global Brokers republish notification messages provided by the WIS2 Node, access to the MQTT Message Broker may be restricted.
+Global Brokers operate using a fixed IP address, which allows access to be granted using IP filtering.[7]
+MQTT Message Brokers must be accessible by more than one Global Broker to ensure resilient transmission of notification messages to WIS2.

-If your WIS2 Node is only publishing core data[7], you may also restrict access to your data server - instead, relying on the Global Caches to distribute your data.
-Similarly, Global Caches also operate on fixed IP addresses allowing connections from them to be easily identified.
-Again, you must ensure that access is given to more than one Global Broker to ensure resilience.
+If your WIS2 Node only publishes core data[8], access to the data server may also be restricted, with the distribution of data handled by Global Caches.
+Global Caches also operate on fixed IP addresses, allowing their connections to be easily identified.
+Again, access must be granted to more than one Global Broker to ensure resilience.

-During registration, the WMO Secretariat will provide host names and IP addresses of the Global Services to enable configuration of access control.
+During registration, the WMO Secretariat will provide host names and IP addresses of the Global Services to enable access controls to be configured.